When should I spay or neuter my pet?

 It is also well established that dogs and cats cycling in and out of heat over and over again, but not getting bred, start to develop changes to the uterus (endometriosis) that often lead to a severe life threatening uterine infection.
 This can generally be cured by surgery, but is much more expensive and far riskier than a routine spay as a young adult.
 If caught late, you may face over $1000 of medical bills.
 It can be fatal, especially if you procrastinate on seeking veterinary care.
 We see this condition a few times a year at Urbana Veterinary Clinic.
 It is 100% avoidable by spaying.

 These facts are the origin of the 6 month recommendations.
 But the early spay neuter ‘experiment’ has taught us new lessons.
 The findings are still being refined, and research is ongoing.

-A study of 759 golden retrievers at the UC Davis veterinary school were evaluated for orthopedic and cancer risks.
-Neutering before 1 year of age was associated with an increased lifetime risk of hip dysplasia (also affected by genetics, diet and exercise), cruciate ligament tears (a knee injury requiring expensive surgery) and the cancer lymphosarcoma.
-However neutering after 1 year of age was associated with an increased risk of mast cell tumors and hemangiosarcoma (malignant blood vessel cancer) in female dogs.1
+In a recent study of 759 golden retrievers at the UC Davis veterinary school were evaluated for orthopedic and cancer risks.
+Neutering before one year of age was associated with an increased lifetime risk of hip dysplasia (also affected by genetics, diet and exercise), cruciate ligament tears (a knee injury requiring expensive surgery) and the cancer lymphosarcoma.
+However neutering after one year of age was associated with an increased risk of mast cell tumors and hemangiosarcoma (malignant blood vessel cancer) in female dogs.1

 There is also a 2002 study2 (one of Dr. Cole’s classmates was the lead author) that found Rottweilers spayed or neutered before one year of age had an increased risk of the malignant bone tumor osteosarcoma compared to dogs that were not spayed or neutered, and dogs spayed and neutered later in life.
 This study did not look at other breeds.